chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 ------

-The ``status`` subcommand is used to show the status of all services available to the Chef Delivery server.
+The ``status`` subcommand is used to show the status of all services available to the Chef Automate server.
 The results will vary based on the configuration of a given server.
 This subcommand has the following
 syntax: